- Up to 1 hour per day

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - DNA test - HC-HSF4 - part of The Kennel Club CombiBreed package* (see below).
-Find lists of clear or carrier dogs
+Find lists of tested dogs

 - Participation in French Bulldog Health Scheme